Kuhame/ScalaProject/README.md

 Through the menu, ZIO uses combinators to handle possible human failures such as removing non-existent edges, invalid input keys, or writing a faulty import path.
 The error is handled so that the system is still running instead of crashing.

-The data can persists in DOT and JSON format after saving it.
+When satisfied, the user can save the `DirectedGraph` data, and it will persists in DOT and JSON format, that can be edited later.

 ### Future Possible Improvements
 What we can do in more complex app, is upscaling the technologies to dedicated alternatives such as :